 - slow speech

 While it’s common to want to hit the “snooze” button after your alarm goes off, sleep drunkenness causes many people to repeatedly go back to sleep without fully waking up first.

-Episodes of confusional arousal tend to last for 5 to 15 minutes.
-According to the American Academy of Sleep Medicine, some episodes may last as long as 40 minutes.
+Episodes of confusional arousal tend to last for 5 – 15 minutes, but some episodes may last as long as 40 minutes.

 After sleeping, your brain doesn’t just suddenly wake up — it has to first go through a natural process called sleep inertia.
 You experience grogginess and perhaps the initial difficulty in getting out of bed right away.

 Sleep drunkenness bypasses the sleep inertia phase, so your brain and body don’t get the opportunity to transition into the awakened phase.

 The potential causes of sleep drunkenness may be related to other factors that affect your sleep.
 These can include sleep disorders, such as sleep apnea, as well as general sleep deprivation.

 Other factors that can trigger sleep drunkenness include:

 - changes in mood